norswap/autumn/doc/B2-context-sensitive-parsing.md

 # B2.
 Context-Sensititive (Stateful) Parsing

+**NOTE: This section is outdated and needs to be rewritten/improved.**

 What is context sensitivity?
 There are different ways to approach that question, but the intuitive way I like to think about it is that it's about *recalling data derived from previous parsing decisions*.